 A farm fresh alternative to stale cinema, the Free Range Film Festival is a celebration of fiercely independent film.
 Films are usually screened inside a big old barn located in the heart of Minnesota's organic farm country.

 ABOUT THE FESTIVAL:

-For the past seventeen years we've opened up our 100-year-old barn to screen films and videos nurtured without the use of pesticides, growth hormones or a distribution deal from a fancy-pants Hollywood studio.
+For the past twenty years we've opened up our 100-year-old barn to screen films and videos nurtured without the use of pesticides, growth hormones or a distribution deal from a fancy-pants Hollywood studio.
 A Free Range Film can be a full-length feature, an independent short, a provocative documentary or a two-minute video starring your aunt, an old bicycle and a friggin' huge, black, winged unicorn.
 In the last couple of years, we've played some really great stuff like "The Overnighters" and "Beaver Trilogy Part IV."

 Here are some frequently asked questions: